Update: This article was last updated on 25th November 2023 to reflect the accuracy and up-to-date information on the page.

 Then, believe the study published by Wonderlic, a trusted name in pre-employment assessment.
 According to the study, 93% of hiring leaders stated that soft skills are an “essential” or “very important” element when making hiring decisions.
 What’s more, many employers reported that soft skills are more important than tech skills.

 And that’s not all.

-Soft skills have become such an integral part of the hiring process that the top-notch global management company, McKinsey, carried a report on the crucial role of soft skills in the workspace.
+Soft skills have become such an integral part of the hiring process that the top-notch global management company, McKinsey, carried out a report on the crucial role of soft skills in the workspace.
 The McKinsey report underlined the rise in demand for soft skills in the modern labor market and that it will continue to grow until 2030.

 We interchangeably use communication skills and interpersonal skills and soft skills.

 Coherence, eloquence, politeness, and assertiveness without aggressiveness are some of the elements of flawless communication.
 Communication skills have become an enabler for success.
 A fact substantiated by the LinkedIn Global Talent Trends Report, which says 92% of professionals who acquire talent report that soft skills are more important to hiring than hard skills.
 The LinkedIn Workplace Learning report puts soft skills at the top of education priorities for 59% of US HR managers who believe it is difficult to find candidates with the right soft skills.